Levishalom/NLP_Ecomerce_searching_engine/README.md

-# NLP E-comerce searching engine
+# NLP e-comerce searching engine

 This project is my take on the following challenge: https://github.com/Lhotse-Technologies/take-home-data-scientist (read the description in the repository).